Life after the uniform

 From its inception, MSSA had the mission not only to inspire veterans to transform their lives, but also to help address a key challenge facing the technology world: the vast skills gap between the hundreds of thousands of needed computing jobs and the far fewer trained professionals entering the workforce.

 A perfect fit

-After her life-changing injury, Sanderson was ready to start over, but she wasn’t sure what she wanted to do.
+After her life-changing injury, Brown was ready to start over, but she wasn’t sure what she wanted to do.
 A few months prior to her scheduled departure from the military, she heard about MSSA from a friend on base who was enrolled at the time.

 The 18-week educational program is specifically designed to prepare military service members, before they step out into civilian life, for a career in the technology industry.
 To date, more than 240 companies have become hiring partners that seek out MSSA graduates.

 Military members take the course on their base or at nearby community campuses; it’s their duty assignment for that period of time.
 Wearing civilian clothes—a subtle way to help begin the transition—they receive both classroom and hands-on training in technology products and skills.
 They also get help writing resumes, translating military skills to civilian and corporate audiences, preparing for interviews by learning how to talk about themselves in the business world.
 Students also receive mentoring from Microsoft employees.
 Both veteran and nonveteran mentors walk students through the ups and downs of a landing and thriving in a technology career.